 Significant uncertainty exists as to the coverage and reimbursement status of any drug products for which we obtain regulatory approval.
 In the United States, sales of any products for which we may receive regulatory approval for commercial sale will depend in part on the availability of reimbursement from third-party payers, including governments.
 In the United States, no uniform policy of coverage and reimbursement for drug products exists among third-party payers.
 Therefore, coverage and reimbursement for drug products can differ significantly from payer to payer.
 Third-party payers can include government healthcare systems, managed care providers, private health insurers and other organizations.
 The process for determining whether a payer will provide coverage for a drug product may be separate from the process for setting the price or reimbursement rate that the payer will pay for the drug product.
 Third-party payers may limit coverage to specific drug products on an approved list, or formulary, which might not include all of the FDA-approved drugs for a particular indication.
-Third-party payers may provide coverage, but place stringent limitations on such coverage, such as requiring alternative treatments to be tried first.
-These third-party payers are increasingly challenging the price and examining the medical necessity and cost-effectiveness of newly approved healthcare products.
-We may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to incurring the costs required to obtain FDA approval.
+Thirdparty payers may provide coverage, but place stringent limitations on such coverage, such as requiring alternative treatments to be tried first.
+These third-party payers are increasingly challenging the price and examining the medical necessity and costeffectiveness of medical products and services, in addition to their safety, efficacy, and overall value.
+In addition, significant uncertainty exists as to the reimbursement status of newly approved healthcare products.
+We may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to incurring the costs required to obtain FDA approvals.
 Our product candidates may not be considered medically reasonable or necessary or cost-effective.
 Even if a drug product is covered, a payer's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
-Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in pro
+Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.